cs50victor/dsa/dsa/linear/patterns/Pattern 01 : Sliding Window.md

 - The time complexity of the above algorithm will be `O(N * M * Len)` where `N` is the number of characters in the given string, `M` is the total number of `words`, and `Len` is the length of a word.
 - The space complexity of the algorithm is `O(M)` since at most, we will be storing all the `words` in the two <b>HashMaps</b>.
 In the worst case, we also need `O(N)` space for the resulting list.
 So, the overall space complexity of the algorithm will be `O(M+N)`.

+Major Reason for this pattern:
+- to avoid unnecessary iteration over elements we have already seen.
+- we just do a linear traversal without stopping
+- remove from left, add from right based on a condition